frisen-lab/TREX/README.md

 This is a different representation of the data written to `cells_filtered.txt`.

 Only created if option `--umi-matrix` is used.

+### `read_count_matrix.csv`

+Instead of UMI count matrix, running `trex smartseq2` produces matrix of read counts with cells as columns and cloneIDs as rows.
+This is a different representation of the data written to `cells_filtered.txt`.

+Only created if option `--read-matrix` is used.

 ### `components.txt`